yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 At runtime, packages that require unlisted dependencies will still be allowed to access them if any version of the dependency ended up in the fallback pool (which packages exactly are allowed to rely on the fallback pool can be tweaked with [pnpFallbackMode](/configuration/yarnrc#pnpFallbackMode)).

-Note that the content of the fallback pool is undetermined - should a dependency tree contains multiple versions of a same package, there's no telling which one will be hoisted to the top-level!
+Note that the content of the fallback pool is undetermined - should a dependency tree contains multiple versions of the same package, there's no telling which one will be hoisted to the top-level!
 For this reason, a package accessing the fallback pool will still generate a warning (via the [process.emitWarning](https://nodejs.org/api/process.html#process_process_emitwarning_warning_type_code_ctor) API).

 This mode is an in-between between the `strict` PnP linker and the `node_modules` linker.